StorjOld/bridge-client-javascript/README.md

 MetaDisk Client
 ===============

-A Simple HTTP client for communicating with the MetaDisk API.
+A Simple HTTP client for communicating with Storj Bridge.

 Quick Start
 -----------